Ruthenian lion

 Usually, it was depicted as stocky, less often walking, crowned, with silver or red weapons, resting on a gold or silver rock.
 The oldest images appear on the seals of rulers from the fourteenth century – Yurii I of Galicia, Leo II of Galicia, Yurii II Boleslav, Vladislaus II of Opole.
 In the 15th–16th centuries the lion was present on the large seals of Kings Władysław II Jagiełło, Alexander Jagiellon, and Sigismund II Augustus as a symbol of Rus, along with the Polish eagle, the Lithuanian pahonia, and the Prussian eagle.
 Provincially it was used as the emblem of Lwów Land in the form of a lion on a rock in 15th century.
-In modern times it is used generally as a symbol of western Ukrainian lands, notably in Lviv and the surrounding region of Halychyna.
+In modern times it is used generally as a symbol of western Ukrainian lands, notably in Lviv and the surrounding region of Galicia.
 He was depicted with the emblems of Ukrainian military formations of the twentieth century – the Ukrainian Sich Riflemen (1914–1918) and the 14th SS-Volunteer Division "Galicia" (1943–1945).
 It is used as a coat of arms in Polish heraldry, in particular in Częstochowa and the Subcarpathian Voivodeship.

 History

-Kingdom of Rus
+Kingdom of Galicia-Volhynia (Ruthenia)

-The Ruthenian lion first appears on the seal of Ruthenian King Yurii I of Galicia, dated to the beginning of the fourteenth century.
+The Ruthenian lion first appears on the seal of King Leo I of Galicia, dated to the second half of the thirteenth century.
+A similar seal was also used by his son and successor Yuri Lvovych.
 On its obverse there is a static image of the monarch on the throne, and on the reverse – an armed rider holding a shield with the image of a lion on his hind legs.
 On the seal the inscription in Latin: S[igillum] Domini Georgi Regis Rusie ('Seal of the master George-Yurii, King of Rus'), and on the back: S[igillum] Domini Georgi Ducis Ladimerie (seal of the hospodar George-Yuri, Prince (Vo)lodymyria).

 On the seal of his son Leo II of Galicia, only a lion without a rider is depicted; the beast stands on its hind legs and turns to the left.

-Figures of lions as symbols of Rus are found on silver coins of the Lithuanian prince Liubartas, the last ruler of the Kingdom of Rus (1340–1383), and his son Fedor (1384–1387).
+Figures of lions as symbols of Rus are found on silver coins of the Lithuanian prince Liubartas, the last ruler of the Kingdom of Ruthenia (1340–1383), and his son Fedor (1384–1387).
 The same motive is seen on Ruthenian money, the issue of which lasted during the reign of Polish King Casimir III the Great (1349–1370), King Louis I of Hungary (1370–1372, 1378–1382) and his governor – Prince Vladislaus II of Opole (1372–1378).